 Conjugate meningococcal vaccines

-Conjugation of the bacterial polysaccharide to a protein carrier induces a T-cell-dependent immune response characterized by increased immunogenicity among infants, prolonged duration of protection, and in reduced of nasopharyngeal carriage of meningococci.
+Conjugation of the bacterial polysaccharide to a protein carrier induces a T-cell-dependent immune response characterizedby increased immunogenicity among infants, prolonged duration of protection, and reduced nasopharyngeal carriage of meningococci.
 Conjugate meningococcal vaccines are available as monovalent serogroup A and serogroup C vaccines; bivalent serogroups A, C vaccine; and tetravalent serogroups A, C, Y, W-135 vaccine.

-These vaccines are highly immunogenic (>90%), although protective antibody titres are not long lasting in young children.
-Crossprotection between different meningococcal serogroups does not occur.
+These vaccines are highly immunogenic (>90%), although protective antibody titres are not long-lasting in young children.
+Cross29 protection between different meningococcal serogroups does not occur.

 Monovalent serogroup C conjugate vaccines were first licensed for use in 1999 and are now incorporated in national vaccination programmes in an increasing number of countries.
 In contrast to group C polysaccharide vaccines, the group C conjugate vaccine elicits adequate antibody responses and immunological memory even in infants who are vaccinated at 2, 3 and 4 months of age.